MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

     In this demo you will learn how to create a Console app with the logic inside of it and understand how to publish and manage the app.

-    Also, you will learn Software Architecture and Dependency Managment, and thier impact on your app.
+    Also, you will learn Software Architecture and Dependency Management, and their impact on your app.

  - **Demo 7: Create a Desktop App for calc (Average, Largest, Smallest).**

     In this demo you will learn how to create a Desktop app with logic inside of it and understand how publish and manage the app.

-    Also, you will learn Software Architecture and Dependency Managment, and thier impact on your app.
+    Also, you will learn Software Architecture and Dependency Management, and their impact on your app.

  - **Demo 8: Create an API App for calc (Average, Largest, Smallest).**